remysucre/remysucre.github.io/blog/sql-eq.md

 INSERT INTO t1 VALUES (1), (1), (2), (3);
 INSERT INTO t2 VALUES (2), (1), (3), (2);

--- If t1=t2 (meaning they are the same bag/multiset), then the following should return nothing.
+-- If t1=t2 (they are the same bag/multiset),
+-- then the following should return nothing.

--- Sanity check: do they contain the same *set* of elements (ignoring duplicates)?
+-- Do they contain the same *set* of elements?

 SELECT * FROM t1 EXCEPT SELECT * FROM t2;
 SELECT * FROM t2 EXCEPT SELECT * FROM t1;